Yes, you have an Estate !

 - Or causes that are dear to you; or the laws of succession would decide how your wealth is distributed

 Unfortunately, the laws of succession do not differentiate between individuals or situations.
-They are same for everyone.
 As per the Hindu law of succession, the Estate of an individual has to be equally divided between his wife, children and mother.
 If none of them are there to receive the estate, a second and third level of successors are defined.